Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 Last updated: January 11, 2024

-Medical Insurance During the Official Program Dates
+Medical Insurance During The Official Program Dates

 All ASA students, except those from University of Minnesota Duluth and University of Delaware, are covered by ASA’s medical insurance policy during their official program dates.